cultuurnet/stoplight-docs-best-practices/docs/creating-a-stoplight-project.md

 3. Select your repository created in the previous step
 4. Add your project to Stoplight

-#### Step 3: Configure the project basics
+## Step 3

+Click the cog button (settings) in your project sidebar and configure the following settings:

 ![](../assets/images/create-stoplight-project-step-3.png)

-In your Stoplight project's settings, the Project Basics will be prefilled with info based on your GitHub repository.
-However this should be cleaned up:

 1. Change the name to the product's real name instead of the name of the git repository
 2. Change the slug to the product's real name instead of the name of the git repository